ron2015schmitt/Mathematiques-old/README.md

 COOLL is numerical library for performing linear algebra in C++ via simple MATLAB-like syntactic sugar while leveraging C++ templates to provide run-time performance and memory usage on par with C.

-Using a technique called "expression templating", the library provides computational efficiency on par with C/Fortran.
+Advantages
++ object-oriented matrices and vectors
++ simple MATLAB-like syntactic sugar (eg, syntex to add two matrices is `A+B`, matrix vector multiply is `A|x` )
++ run-time performance and memory usage on par with C
++ does *not* produce intermediate objects (which crush run-time performance and inflate memory usage)
++ `CAREFUL` compile mode produces extensive information to aid in debugging
++ pretty formatted output of vectors and matrices

 ---------------------------------------------------------------------------

+# DEVELOPMENT

+Development for this project took place during the years 2003-2008.

+The code usees a technique called *expression templating*, the library provides computational efficiency on par with C/Fortran.

+*Expression templating* produces complex code in the library itself, but the *user code* is simple, clean, and extremely efficient.

-0. LICENSE / COPYRIGHT
+# LICENSE / COPYRIGHT

 The code that makes up this library is copyrighted.
 Read the LICENSE file.

-1. INSTALLATION
+# INSTALLATION

 The first step is to unzip and untar the library: